SeregPie/THREE.TextTexture/README.md

 *read-only*

-The height.
-The value is relative to the font size.
+The height of the image.

+---

+`.pixelRatio = 1`

+The pixel ratio of the image.

 ### methods